Waradu/a.ni.me/README.md

 ## ⌨️ Local development

-You'll need to have Rust and bun installed (if you use npm / pnpm you have to change it in src-tauri/tauri.conf.json).
+You'll need to have Rust and bun installed.
 Then, follow these steps:

 ```zsh
 git clone https://github.com/Waradu/a.ni.me.git